 A debt consolidation loan is just one approach to consolidating debt.
 Depending on your unique needs and financial situation, another option might be preferable.

 A balance transfer is a popular approach to managing credit card debt.
 By transferring the balances on existing cards to a new card with a more attractive interest rate, consumers get the mutual benefits of simplified payments and cost savings.
 Many individuals take advantage of introductory offers of 0% interest for a certain length of time in order to make headway on their debt without the added expense of interest.
-To qualify for a balance transfer credit card, it’s best to have a credit score of 700 or higher.
+To qualify for a balance transfer credit card, it’s best to have a good or excellent credit score.

 “You have to read the fine print and you have to understand the numbers.
 If you know you’ll be able to pay off the entire balance before the introductory offer expires, it can save you a significant amount of money,” Sokunbi said.
 “But once that introductory rate expires, it’s often much higher than where you are coming from.”
-Some 0%-interest credit cards also have severe penalties and rate increases if you miss a payment, so proceed with caution.
+Some intro 0%-interest credit cards also have severe penalties and rate increases if you miss a payment, so proceed with caution.

 It is convenient to shop for a balance transfer credit card online with our list of the best balance transfer credit card offers.